calogica/dbt-expectations/README.md

       value_set: [0.5]
       top_n: 1
       quote_values: true # (Optional.
 Default is 'true'.)
       data_type: "decimal"  # (Optional.
-Default is 'decimal')
+Default is adapter-specific equivalent of 'decimal' with a scale provided by dbt.
+                            # Using decimal/numeric without scale might result in unexpected behaviour with Snowflake where scale
+                            # defaults to 0 resulting in values being rounded)
       strictly: false # (Optional.
 Default is 'false'.
 Adds an 'or equal to' to the comparison operator for min/max)
-      ties_okay: true # (Optional.
+      allow_ties: true # (Optional.
 Default is 'false'.
 If true, the expectation will succeed if values outside
                        # the designated set are as common (but not more common) than designated values)
 ```

 ### [expect_column_max_to_be_between](macros/schema_tests/aggregate_functions/expect_column_max_to_be_between.sql)